 For readers who long to dig deeper into what makes them uniquely them (and why that matters), popular blogger Anne Bogel has done the hard part–collecting, exploring, and explaining the most popular personality frameworks, such as Myers-Briggs, StrengthsFinder, Enneagram, and others.
 She explains to readers the life-changing insights that can be gained from each and shares specific, practical real-life applications across all facets of life, including love and marriage, productivity, parenting, the workplace, and spiritual life.
 In her friendly, relatable style, Bogel shares engaging personal stories that show firsthand how understanding personality can revolutionize the way we live, love, work, and pray.

-Order a signed copy from Anne’s local independent bookstore Carmichael’s Bookstore.
-Put “signed copy” in the order comments, along with the name you would like it signed to.
+You can order a signed copy from Anne’s local independent bookstore Carmichael’s Bookstore.
+Order online or call them at 502-896-6950.
+Just tell them you’d like a signed copy, or put “signed copy” in the order comments, along with the name you’d like it inscribed to, and any other personal message you’d like.

 Publisher: Baker Books